etkirsch/PostPyRe/README.md

 The following instructions are for macOS Mojave.
 Windows and Linux instructions will be added in the future.

 Install [Postgres App v2.3.2](https://postgresapp.com/downloads.html).
 Run through its install and get a basic server set up and running locally.
 Installation/Setup of PostgreSQL is outside of the scope of this document.
 Update your `serve.sh` file to point to the correct database via `DATABASE_URL=postgres://localhost/<your-db-name>`.

+## Testing Locally
+Testing locally is currently divided into webserver and UI layers.
+To test the UI layer, run `npm test`.
+To test the webserver, run `flake8 webserver` and `pytest webserver`.